flams/scalablejs/README.md

-scalable.js
+Scalable.js
 ===========

-[WIP] A framework for building scalable web applications
+[WIP] A platform for building scalable web applications